jquinby/jekyll-now/books.md

 _The Wisdom of the Desert_, Thomas Merton
 _A Canticle for Leibowitz_, Walter Miller
 _Human Life, Action and Ethics_, G.E.M.
 Anscombe
-_Apologia Pro Vita Sua_, John Henry Cardinal Newman
+_Apologia Pro Vita Sua_, John Henry Newman
 _Collected Short Stories_, Graham Greene
 _The Spirit of the Liturgy_, Joseph Cardinal Ratzinger
 _Farenheit 451_, Ray Bradbury